 Inspect the posts of the blog you are targeting.
 What kind of headers do they use?
 Is there much bolded test?
 What about quotes and images?
 How about special types of formatting?
 Ensure that the post you submit for a guest post has very similar elements that will match posts on the target site.

-Want to earn some brownie points with the target blogger?
+Want to earn some brownie points with the target guest posting website?
 Show them that you know how their content works by including some internal links that point back to posts on their site.
 Looking for a fast method to do this?
 Back to the Google keyword processes with: “site: domain.com intitle:[KEYWORD]”.

 This provides you with their most popular posts on specific keywords.
 This way, you can link to those posts with their keywords in your submitted guest post.
 Additionally, mentioning specific books, products, and articles, ensure that you link to these as well.
 The goal is to make things as simple as possible for the target blogger.

 To round out your well-written guest post, ensure that you include the ever-popular call to action to drive engagement and comments.
 The greater the discussion generated by your post, the more likely the blogger will receive it well.

 One of the most crucial facets of guest blogging for the person submitting the post is the boilerplate, or guest post “bio”.
 Typically, this is the one and only place where self-promotional backlinks to your own blog, site, service, product, book or whatever should be located.
 The composition of this boilerplate should be dependent on the goals of the guest blog.

 Do you have a goal to obtain great backlinks?
 If so, ensure that the boilerplate includes that valuable and precious backlink to your website.
 Link to your targeted anchor text, and then you’re good to go.

 Is your goal to drive traffic back to your site?
 If so, you may want to determine where you’d like the traffic to go to.
 Dependent on the subject and audience, you may wish to send traffic to custom landing pages, or a specific subpage of your website.